hairyf/overlastic/packages/@vue/README.md

   title: String,
 })

-// Define the events used in the component (optional)
-// There will be event prompts when used in the component defineEmits(['reject', 'resolve'])

 // Get Overlay information from useOverlay const { visible, resolve, reject } = useOverlay({
   // Duration of popup layer duration to avoid premature destruction of the component